Skip to main content

 spec-decoding.png

-Key benefits of speculative decoding:
+Key benefits of speculative decoding include:

 • Parallel verification: Since verification doesn’t depend on previous verifications, it’s faster than generation (which is sequential).